Consumer Proposal Auto Finance

 Keeping up with your bills since the consumer proposal

-As you will understand, it is crucial that you have been keeping up with your bills since the consumer proposal, so you are effectively building up your bad credit credit score.
-Lenders might want a down-payment from you, however it is not always the case.
+It is crucial that you have been keeping up with your bills since the consumer proposal, so you are effectively building up your credit score.
+Lenders might want a small down-payment from you, however it is not always the case.
 You will probably not be able to buy a luxury car, but you will definitely will drive a vehicle that fits your needs.

 Proof of Income

 Usually you should be in your current job for three or more months and earn $1800 per month minimum.
-Other sources of income, such as government support might also be accepted.
+Other sources of income might also be accepted.

 Rebuilding Your Credit with a Consumer Proposal Car Loan